MustardOS/mustardos.github.io/installation/artwork.md

 has_children: false
 ---

-# muOS Artwork
+# MustardOS Artwork

 ![](assets/images/muos_boxart.png)
 ![](assets/images/muos_preview.png)

-## muOS Catalogue Structure
+## MustardOS Catalogue Structure

-muOS's catalogue (which contains information on your ROMs, as well as associated images) is structured as such:
+MustardOS's catalogue (which contains information on your ROMs, as well as associated images) is structured as such:

 ```
 SD1